 Tech Accessories: Phone Cases and Laptop Sleeves

-Podbase's Head of Product Development calls laptop sleeves "the most underrated product in our catalog — bigger surface for design, fits more devices than a single phone case, and it doesn't stay hidden in a pocket.
-It can be a fashion statement."
-Laptop sleeves are also the highest-volume single SKU we've seen in B2B last-minute orders — one corporate client recently placed a 1,000-unit laptop-sleeve order for a single event because, as they put it, the cost-per-impression on a product that lasts 5–10 years approaches zero.
+Podbase’s Head of Product Development calls laptop sleeves “the most underrated product in our catalog - bigger surface for design, fits more devices than a single phone case, and it doesn’t stay hidden in a pocket.
+It can be a fashion statement.”
+Laptop sleeves are also the highest-volume single SKU we’ve seen in B2B last-minute orders - one corporate client recently placed a 1,000-unit order for a single event because the cost-per-impression on a product that lasts 5-10 years approaches zero.

 Quick-Ship Apparel (T-Shirts and Hoodies)

-Apparel is the largest category in print-on-demand globally — Podbase's print-on-demand statistics show apparel commanding 39.7% of the global POD market.
-For last-minute gifts, the appeal is straightforward: the recipient can use the item immediately.
+Apparel is the largest category in print-on-demand globally - Podbase’s print-on-demand statistics show apparel commanding 39.7% of the global POD market.
+For last-minute gifts the appeal is simple: the recipient can use the item immediately.
+Buyers can pick unisex cotton tees or classic hoodies that stay in stock all year, and you can layer in value with direct-to-garment printing for custom text or graphics - without holding any inventory.

 Operational note: sublimation on white-base fabric is one of the production methods most sensitive to ink behavior, which is why Podbase production-tests material batches and standardizes presets before an apparel order goes live, instead of relying on post-production inspection.
 During peak, that pre-flight check is what prevents the chain reaction of reprints that turns “fast” providers into “actually pretty slow” providers.